These pin’s were made for walking.

 Isolation – How’s it going so far?

 Officially I’ve been in isolation for three days so far.
 The time has flown by.
-One man and his thought’s, the Russian media, white pants, a fan and a Wilson, who’d have thought it?
+One man and his thoughts, the Russian media, white pants, a fan and a Wilson – who’d have thought it?

 Wednesday – Day +01

-But not a problem, I just further got myself comfortable for my stay.
-Doctor Fedorenko mentioned that ‘the TV guys’ were still coming in to film, and would that still be okay?
-‘Of course Doctor!’
-You know me I’m such as media tart these days.
-‘Leatherhead Man Takes Russia By Storm’
+But no problem – I just got myself a bit more comfortable for the stay.
+Dr. Fedorenko mentioned that “the TV guys” were still planning to come in and film, and would that be okay?
+“Of course, Doctor!”
+You know me – I’m such a media tart these days.

 blog_news